Best board games: Five things to consider

 How about cooperative play?

 Competing against your friends and family is a hallmark of board game design, and this good-natured back-and-forth does a lot to enhance your social bonds and form lasting, quality memories.
-Some classes of board games take this effect to new heights by allowing players to create teams and collaborate with one another, which can add a significant new dimension to long-term strategies.
+Some classes of games take this effect to new heights by allowing players to create teams and collaborate with one another, which can add a significant new dimension to long-term strategies.
 Team play is a great alternative to the free-for-all aspect of most traditional board games because it can offset the potential stress of competition in some intense gameplay scenarios.

-Beyond team play, some board games offer mechanics that allow players to collaborate on a more nuanced and complex level through trading and optional sharing of resources.
+Beyond team play, some games offer mechanics that allow players to collaborate on a more nuanced and complex level through trading and optional sharing of resources.
 Games of this nature reward diplomacy and communication skills of each individual player, and allow alliances and bonds to form outside of the rigid and formal structure of an official team.
 This method of gameplay expands strategy beyond the game board itself and offers a way of leveling the playing field between players who are more detail-oriented or competitive and players who might opt for a friendlier or less mechanical strategy for winning.

-Cooperative play is a trait to look for in a board game if players don’t know each other well or want to enjoy the experience of competing in a board game without the same magnitude of adversity that a free-for-all game might deliver.
-Most styles of board games do employ cooperative mechanics in some form, and if you’re looking to place emphasis on this mechanic, there are many options that encourage or even necessitate some level of collaboration and tact to secure victory.
+Cooperative play is a trait to look for in a board game if players don’t know each other well or want to enjoy the experience of competing in a game without the same magnitude of adversity that a free-for-all game might deliver.
+Most styles do employ cooperative mechanics in some form, and if you’re looking to place emphasis on this mechanic, there are many options that encourage or even necessitate some level of collaboration and tact to secure victory.
 The other obvious upshot of this mechanic is that it can tame some of the more ruthless would-be competitors and encourage them to play nice.

 Best cooperative play board game: Catan The Board Game